 Book of Trillillial

 I awoke to another perfectly beautiful day among many such perfect days.
-Had I known it would be the last such perfect day I would ever know, perhaps I would have cherished it more, imprinted it harder upon my memory, savored each sweet breath and each happy laugh more deeply.
-Such was not the case, of course, it never is.
+Had I known it would be the last such perfect day I would ever know, perhaps I would have cherished it more, imprinted it harder upon my memory, savoured each sweet breath and each happy laugh more deeply.
+Such was not the case, of course; it never is.

 The day started gloriously.
 I soared on a strong current of air, enjoying the feel of its brisk chill under my wings, listening to the infant Spirit of the Sun, just newly awakened by the Sixth Circle, sing out joyously as the day dawned.
 I laughed out loud as the older Spirits of Night and Moon teased the newborn spirit as they ran away from the break of day.

-Bold reds and bright oranges flared across the horizon, which I immediately recognized the work of my sister Isune.
-I reached out with my power and sent clouds rolling across the jagged mountain range, painting the sunrise with soft magentas and streaks of yellow.
+Bold reds and bright oranges flared across the horizon, which I immediately recognised as the work of my sister Isune.
+I reached out with my power and sent clouds rolling across the jagged mountain range, painting the sunrise with soft magenta and streaks of yellow.
 The Spirit of the Sun cried out merrily at the colours that swirled around him, and I tickled him with shafts of pink rays.

 Then, there was Isune before me, her shimmering wings spread behind her and her eyes sparkling with many colours.
 We clasped hands and spun around in the air, letting our wings whip around behind us.
 Who would have thought these days would ever end?